madkous/Julia-Life/README.md

 ## Control

-- h,j,k,l move the view screen
+- h,j,k,l move the viewport
 - \<SPACE\> kills or reanimates a pixel
 - p (un)pauses the simulation
 - q quits

 ## Issues

-- mouse interaction is currently broken due to the moving view port
+- mouse interaction is currently broken due to the moving viewport